gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 ### Quality control

 Unlike with PLINK2, we cannot perform the QC at the same time as our GWAS, we must do it before hand, in preparation for running [Step 2](#step-2-linear-regression).
-The variants are filtered using following options:
+The variants are filtered using the following options:

 ```text
 --maf 0.0001 --hwe 1e-50 --geno 0.1 --mind 0.1